 If you spot anyone practicing these types of behaviour on Instagram -- or wind up a victim of one of these behaviours -- let Instagram know about it.
 Also, if you feel directly threatened, you may want to contact your local law enforcement branch as well.

-See our How to Contact Instagram Customer Service tutorial to learn how to get in touch with Instagram if you need to report someone who is breaking the rules.
+See our tutorial on how to contact Instagram customer service to learn how to get in touch with Instagram if you need to report someone who is breaking the rules.

 Learn how to use